FREQUENTLY ASKED QUESTIONS

 How much do little art courses, workshops and events cost?

 Prices vary depending on how early you book, the length and nature of the course or workshop, or whether you are entitled to discount booking for a sibling.
-The classes/workshops have prices on the relevant page, and include all materials.
-From 1st January 2017, prices stated will have an additional 19% VAT charge.
+The classes/workshops have prices on the relevant page, and include all art, sensory or musical resources.
+From 1st January 2017, class prices stated will have an additional 19% VAT charge.

 How do I book?

 Through the website.
-In case of queries please email firstname.lastname@example.org. little art will be on a study tour in Reggio Emilia 2-7th April 2017, with limited email access, classes will however run as normal on the2nd April.
-We will be on Spring break 11- 18th April, we will reply to queries after then.
+In case of queries please email firstname.lastname@example.org. little art will be on summer break 14-22nd August 2017, with limited email access.
+September term classes will however remain online for booking.
+If you have any queries during these times we will respond to them after the holidays.

 Can I pay cash?

 We do not handle cash on the little art premises, and therefore we require all payments to be through our online booking system.
 You pay through the integrated payment system on the website.

 We may have minimum sign up numbers which are reviewed 5-7 days before class starts.
 We will be in touch if your slot isn't likely to run, and offer you a different one.
 Please tell all your friends you are taking part so they can join you!